C. R. Praveen Nair: Flag rank

 Nair was promoted to flag rank in 2022 and was appointed Assistant Chief of Naval Staff (Policy & Plans) (ACNS P&P) at naval headquarters.
 He took over as the Flag Officer Commanding Western Fleet on 10 November 2023 from Rear Admiral Vineet McCarty.
 He led the Western Fleet during Operation Sankalp.
 After a nine-month tenure as FOCWF, he was promoted to the rank of Vice Admiral and appointed Commandant of Indian Naval Academy, Ezhimala.
 He took over as Commandant on 29 August 2024.
 On 26 January 2025, he was awarded the Ati Vishisht Seva Medal.
-After close to a year as Commandant, INA, Nair moved to NHQ and took over as the Controller Personnel Services (CPS) on 31 July 2025.
+After close to a year as Commandant, INA, Nair moved to NHQ and took over as the Controller of Personnel Services (CPS) on 31 July 2025.

 Awards and decorations

 Nair was awarded the Nao Sena Medal (Devotion to duty) in 2020 and the Ati Vishisht Seva Medal in 2025.